klauswiese/Planet/README.md

 ### 4.1.2 Planet Scope Tropical Normalized Analysis Monthly Monitoring

-For the monthly monitoring only exist for September, october, november and december of 2020 and january, february and march of 2021.
+For the monthly monitoring only exist for september, october, november and december of 2020 and january, february and march from 2021.

 ## 4.2 PlanetScopeNICFI()

-This function is to see the images avalilable to download.
+This function is to see the images available to download.

 ```r
 library(Planet)